 - External rotation: In a simultaneous reduction of the extensor tonus, it causes an external rotation of the femur on the tibia.

 For this reason, it is possible that the cruciate ligaments loosen and allow an introduced flexion of the knee joint.
-During the flexion, the popliteus muscle pulls the lateral meniscus dorsally to the tibia, thus preventing its entrapment.
-Therefore, the lateral meniscus is not only passively more flexible than the medial; it is also actively drawn dorsally in flexion.
+During the flexion, the popliteus muscle pulls the lateral meniscus dorsally to the tibia, thus preventing its entrapment; therefore, the lateral meniscus is not only passively more flexible than the medial, but it is also actively drawn dorsally in flexion.

 The tibial nerve is responsible for the innervation of the popliteus muscle.

 Tibialis Anterior Muscle

 Localization of the Tibialis Anterior Muscle

 The tibialis anterior muscle is the anterior shin muscle of our musculoskeletal system.

 It originates in the lateral condyle of the tibia and the upper two-thirds of the lateral surface of the tibia.
 In addition, fibers arise from the interosseous membrane and the intermuscular septum.